 The midsole made of Nike’s Cushlon foam has not one, but two Zoom Air bags.
-Which means that the Winflo has a cushioned and responsive ride which is versatile enough for most type of runs.
+In other words, the Winflo has a cushioned and responsive ride that is versatile enough for most kinds of runs.

-The Winflo’s upper uses soft-touch materials along with a partial bootie for a comfortable fit minus the tongue slide.
+The Winflo’s upper uses soft-touch materials along with a partial bootie for a comfortable fit without any tongue slide.

 3) Nike Downshifter 9 Women’s

 At times, a basic running shoe is all that you need.
 No fancy midsole foam or inserts – just a foam midsole and a rubber outsole topped off with a comfortable upper.